Thoracic outlet syndrome refers to a group of conditions that develop when the blood vessels or nerves in the thoracic outlet become compressed.

-The narrow space between your collarbone and first rib is known as the thoracic outlet.
+The thoracic outlet is the narrow space between your collarbone and first rib.
 Blood vessels, nerves, and muscles that extend from the back to the arms pass through this area.
-If the space in the thoracic outlet is too narrow, these structures may become compressed.
-Pressure on blood vessels and nerves may result in pain in your shoulders.
-It may also cause numbness or tingling in your hands.
-This condition is known as thoracic outlet syndrome.
+If the space in the thoracic outlet is too narrow, these structures can become compressed.

-The symptoms that you experience as a result of thoracic outlet syndrome will depend on the specific nerves or blood vessels that are compressed.
-If your nerves are compressed this can result in:
+The symptoms that you experience as a result of thoracic outlet syndrome will depend on whether the nerves or the blood vessels are affected.

-- pain in various areas of the neck, shoulder, arm, or hand
+- pain in parts of the neck, shoulder, arm, or hand

 - numbness in the forearm and fingers

 - hands or arms that feel cold to the touch

 - hands or arms that become easily fatigued

 You may also find it difficult to lift objects above your head.
 You might also have a limited range of motion in your shoulders and arms.